 - Meet with your academic advisor to complete the petition to graduate.

 - Pay all outstanding fees and fines.

 KCC will review your petition to ensure all degree requirements are complete and financial obligations are paid.
-If they are, you will receive a graduation questionnaire to confirm your participation in commencement.
+If they are, you will receive an email inviting you to participate in the Commencement Ceremony.

 - Reference Frequently Asked Questions.